Chas-Henrik/ToDo-List-Typescript-Firebase/README.md

 7. The Todo items are timestamped and the Todo list is sorted by creation time in descending order (i.e. the newest todo first).

 Effort has been made making the application as user friendly as possible, where buttons are disabled for each application state (i.e. logged-in, logged-out) to prevent the user from making an invalid choice.

+The following performance optimization has been implemented:
-Effort has also been made to read the todo list in smaller chunks when the User login to optimize performance and speed up 'the user's perceived load time'.
+1. The Todo list is read in smaller chunks when the User login to optimize performance to improve 'the user's perceived load time'.
+2. Only the affected item is re-rendered in the Todo list when a Todo item is added, updated & deleted.

 The site has been published on GitHub pages:
 Link to site: